sfvicente/PatternsForCommonApplicationFeaturesAndFunctionalities/Docs/SpecificApplicationFunctionality/Homepage/General.md

 <br>

-### Avoid the use if technical language or industry jargon in the offering text.
+### Avoid the use of technical language or industry jargon in the offering text.

 todo: description